What is spinal spondylosis?

 Osteoarthritis of the spine occurs when the cartilage between the joints and discs in the spine break down.

-In some cases, osteoarthritis produces bone spurs that squeeze the nerves exiting the spinal column, causing pain or weakness in the arms or legs.
+In some cases, spondylosis produces bone spurs that squeeze the nerves exiting the spinal column, causing pain or weakness in the arms or legs.

 Younger people can develop spinal osteoarthritis from: